ideacrew/atp_validator/README.md

 The primary drivers are:
 1. The schematron file (schematron/AccountTransfer-runtime.sch) is encoded in a XSLT 2.0 specific syntax, and requires support of that standard to work.
 2. Limited support of XSLT 2.0

-**Fill in this section with considered libraries and results from attempting to use them**.